gerhardsletten/tarifa/README.md

-    plugin         Add, remove or list cordova plugins in your project build          Build the project for a given platform and configuration run            Run the project for a given platform and configuration on your device info           Get some information about your environment and your devices config         Configure the current project
+    plugin         Add, remove or list cordova plugins in your project build          Build the project for a given platform and configuration run            Run the project for a given platform and configuration on your device info           Get some information about your environment device         Get informations about your connected devices config         Configure the current project
     check          Check the current project after cloning clean          Clean the given platform